donaldp/xylon-studio-ide/README.md

 This API is written in C Modulus using the Xylon Studio IDE.

-> Side note: I started working on this IDE in Grade 10, when I was still a *"Hoerskool Dr Johan Jurgen High School"* student, so the code isn't the greatest.
+> Side note: I started working on this IDE in Grade 10, when I was still a *"Hoerskool Dr Johan Jurgens High School"* student, so the code isn't the greatest.